project-gemmi/gemmi/docs/hkl.rst

 The reciprocal space data can be alternatively presented on a 3D grid indexed by Miller indices.
+This grid is represented by C++ class ReciprocalGrid, which shares most of the properties with the real-space class :ref:`Grid <grid>`.

 In C++, the ``<gemmi/fourier.hpp>`` header defines templated function ``get_f_phi_on_grid()`` that can be used with both MTZ and SF mmCIF data.